sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 Housing for Female Terminals, Wire-to-Wire, 29 Position, Sealable, Black, Wire & Cable, Power & Signal, Panel Mount, Hybrid.
 THIS USES THE SOCKET PINS.

-The receptacle, the socket or female end of the connector, is where we'll connect the Megasquirt harness.
+The receptacle, socket or otherwise known as the female end of the connector, is where we'll connect the Megasquirt harness.
 This will be routed in the car and then mounted on the firewall.
 As a tip from TE Connectivity, use the socket side as the hot side (the one connected to the battery) so you don't shock yourself.
+Much harder to cause a short with holes than prongs.

-The plug side will be mounted on the firewall.
+THESE ARE THE SOCKET PINS.

 #### Bulkhead Plug (the cold pokey side)